lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    (*) = (FCN values indicating the order)

 ~~~~
-{: #Fig-Bitmap-lastWin title='Example of the Bitmap in ACK-always or ACK-on-error for the last window, for N=3)'}
+{: #Fig-Bitmap-lastWin title='Example of the Bitmap in ACK-Always or ACK-on-Error for the last window, for N=3)'}

 ### Abort formats

 Abort are coded as exceptions to the previous coding, a specific format is defined for each direction.
-When a fragment sender
+When a SCHC fragment
-needs to abort the transmission, it sends the Sender-Abort format {{Fig-All1Abort}}, that is an All-1 fragment with no MIC or
+sender needs to abort the transmission, it sends the Sender-Abort format {{Fig-All1Abort}}, that is an All-1 fragment with no
-payload.
+MIC or payload.
 In regular cases All-1 fragment contains at least a MIC value.
-This absence of the MIC value indicates an Abort.
+This absence of the MIC value indicates an
+Abort.

-When a fragment receiver needs to abort the on-going fragmented packet transmission, it transmits the Receiver-Abort format
+When a SCHC fragment receiver needs to abort the on-going SCHC fragmented packet transmission, it transmits the Receiver-
-{{Fig-ACKabort}}, creating an exception in the encoded Bitmap coding.
-Encoded Bitmap avoid sending the rigth most bits of the
+Abort format {{Fig-ACKabort}}, creating an exception in the encoded Bitmap coding.
+Encoded Bitmap avoid sending the rigth
-Bitmap set to 1.
-Abort is coded as an ACK message with a Bitmap set to 1 until the byte boundary, followed by an extra 0xFF
+most bits of the Bitmap set to 1.
+Abort is coded as an ACK message with a Bitmap set to 1 until the byte boundary, followed
-byte.
+by an extra 0xFF byte.
 Such message never occurs in a regular acknowledgement and is view as an abort.

-None of these messages are acknowledgement nor retransmitted.
+None of these messages are not acknowledged nor retransmitted.

 The sender uses the Sender-Abort when the MAX_ACK_REQUEST is reached.
 The receiver uses the Receiver-Abort when the
-Inactivity timer expires, or in the ACK-on-Error mode, ACK is lost and the sender transmits fragments of a new window.
-Some
+Inactivity timer expires, or in the ACK-on-Error mode, ACK is lost and the sender transmits SCHC fragments of a new window.
-other cases for Abort are explained in the {{FragModes}} or {{FSM}}.
+Some other cases for Abort are explained in the {{FragModes}} or {{FSM}}.

 ~~~~
 <------------- R -----------><--- 1 byte --->